 List of soap making supplies

+You will find all the information to master this hobby clicking here.
 As I described in a previous post of mine, soap is the result of a chemical reaction.
 By mixing precise amounts of oil and caustic soda you get soap and glycerine that over time take on a solid and robust consistency.
-Let’s start the list of soap making suppliers with ingredients.
+Let's start the list of soap making suppliers with ingredients.

 They are all easily available at reasonable prices, both online and in stores.
 If you want to know more about the formulation and the steps for the creation of soap I leave you a useful link here.